analogdevicesinc/pyadi-iio/doc/source/dev/index.rst

 .. warning::
     This section is only for developers and advanced users.

-When submitting code or running tests there are a few ways things are done in pyadi-iio.
+When submitting code or running tests, there are a few ways things are done in pyadi-iio.

 Invoke
 ---------------------------